ruby-rdf/rdf-n3/README.markdown

 Reader inspired from TimBL predictiveParser and Python librdf implementation.

+## Turtle deprecated
+Support for Turtle mime-types and specific format support has been deprecated from this gem, as Turtle is now implemented using [RDF::Turtle][RDF::Turtle].

 ## Features
 RDF::N3 parses [Notation-3][N3], [Turtle][Turtle] and [N-Triples][N-Triples] into statements or triples.
 It also serializes to Turtle.